bitFez/UUGenerator/readme.md

 ## TODO
 - ~~make default nouns list the generic list from marstr if no parameter is given~~
 - ~~Add optional parameter to list a number of generated usernames~~
-- read all files from collections folder via a startup script as opposed to manually adding each list into the choices dictionary in the all_lists.py file.
+- ~~read all files from collections folder via a startup script as opposed to manually adding each list into the choices dictionary in the all_lists.py file.~~
+- ~~consider limiting usernames to 12 characters long~~
 - upload as a library to PyPi
+- Create help command to display list of options
 - Clear up really obscure names from lists?
-- consider limiting usernames to 12 characters long